-Developing Optimising Compare applicant data with external benchmarks to assess how well they reflect the eligible talent pool.
-Offer a range of non-graduate routes with external and internal communications on how these vary in terms of: Entry routes: How your organisation is engaging with individuals through multiple entry routes Consider how introducing a range of alternative routes into the organisation could support diversity.
-If applicable, offer quality apprenticeships with: Entry at Level 2 and a clear sequence of apprenticeships above that, enabling an The activities involved; Who they may suit best; The competences required for each role; The prospects of progression.
-Ensure higher level apprenticeships and other apprenticeships offered to existing employees are targeted (e.g.internships, apprentices and graduate programmes). individual to go from Level 2 (GCSE equivalent) up to Level 6 (degree equivalent); - Progression routes through the organisation or wider industry once completed; at less advantaged individuals, as those from lower socio-economic backgrounds are routinely overlooked for training in this sector.

-Pastoral support from line
+- Compare applicant data with external benchmarks to assess how well they reflect the eligible talent pool. - Consider how introducing a range of alternative routes into the organisation could support diversity. - If applicable, offer quality apprenticeships with: - Entry at Level 2 and a clear sequence of apprenticeships above that, enabling an individual to go from Level 2 (GCSE equivalent) up to Level 6 (degree equivalent); - Progression routes through the organisation or wider industry once completed; - Pastoral support from line managers (with training) and buddying arrangement.

-buddying arrangement.

-managers (with training) and